project-codeflare/mlbatch/USAGE.md

 quota to execute.
 The number of times an AppWrapper is reset is tracked as part of its status; if the number of resets exceeds the `RetryLimit`, then the AppWrapper moves into a `Failed` state and its resources are deleted (thus finally releasing its quota).
-Deletion of a top-level wrapped resource will cause the AppWrapper directly enter the `Failed` state independent of the `RetryLimit`.
+External deletion of a top-level wrapped resource will cause the AppWrapper to directly enter the `Failed` state independent of the `RetryLimit`.

 To support debugging `Failed` workloads, an annotation can be added to an